 - NIH CRM is working with the National Center for Advancing Translational Sciences (NCATS) to identify, prioritize, and address the most pressing challenges facing the extramural iPSC research community.
 These challenges will be identified via analyses of relevant current research supported by NIH and others, as well as discussions with academic and industry investigators actively pursuing translational projects.

 NIH hosted a virtual workshop in May 2014 to gather input from scientific experts on iPSC research with the ultimate goal of translational therapies (Read the workshop summary here).
 This workshop extended from several sets of recommendations produced by the stem cell community over the past two years (see below) and discussed where strategic investments on the part of NIH to overcome these barriers could have the greatest impact within 4 years.
 The workshop helped to prioritize the needs voiced by the iPSC research community, and these recommendations will be instrumental in charting a future course for NIH CRM.
-Objectives stemming from this workshop and an outline of planned NIH CRM-NCATS activities will be developed and posted on this website later this summer.
+Objectives stemming from this workshop and an outline of planned NIH CRM-NCATS activities will be developed and posted on this website this fall.